diskuv/diskuvbox/README.md

            more.

        --verbosity=LEVEL (absent=warning)
            Be more or less verbose.
-LEVEL must be one of `quiet', `error', `warning', `info' or `debug'.
+LEVEL must be one of quiet, error, warning, info or debug.
 Takes over -v.

+COMMON OPTIONS
+       --help[=FMT] (default=auto)
+           Show this help in format FMT.
+The value FMT must be one of auto, pager, groff or plain.
+With auto, the format is pager or plain whenever the TERM env var is dumb or undefined.

        --version
            Show version information.